Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 - **Accept**: application/json

-## findSimulatorById
+## findWorkspaceById

-> Simulator findSimulatorById(organizationId, simulatorId)
+> Workspace findWorkspaceById(organizationId, workspaceId)

-Get the details of a simulator
+Get the details of an workspace

 ### Example